yo-alan/symfony1-boilerplate/README.md

 ## TODO

+- Create a .bat file to be used in Windows
+- Give more alternatives to apache deployments
-Make this script SO independent (ex. create a .bat file too) Move most of operations to a symfony Task on mpProjectPlugin.
+- Move most of operations to a symfony Task on mpProjectPlugin

 ## Disclaimer/Caveats: